HazyResearch/EmptyHeaded/README.md

 https://www.threadingbuildingblocks.org/

+**Why iPython Notebook?**

+iPython Notebook provides a easy and user-friendly front-end for users to enter, compile, and run queries.

 # Installing from Source

-One all the dependencies about are met you can install EmptyHeaded from source following the steps below.

-1) Setting up the EmptyHeaded environment.

-Once the source code is downloaded execute `source setupEnv.sh` in the top level of this project.
-The top level of the project is set to an environment variable EMPTYHEADED_HOME via this script.

-This script compiles a shared library (.so) for the EmptyHeaded storage engine and places this in `EMPTYHEADED_HOME/libs`.
-Then `EMPTYHEADED_HOME/libs` is next added to your `LD_LIBRARY_PATH`.
+One all the dependencies above are met one can simply run `setup.sh.` This script sets up environment variables, adds EmptyHeaded to your LD_LIBRARY_PATH, compiles the storage engine, and compiles query compiler.
+After executing this script you are ready to run your try your first EmptyHeaded query.

+# Running Queries

+We demonstrate using EmptyHeaded in a sample iPython notebook.
+Please execute `iPython notebook` in the EMPTYHEADED_HOME directory and view one of our sample iPython notebooks in the `examples` directory.